San Ysidro Border Crossing Wait Times & Forecast

 US federal holidays (Memorial Day, July 4th, Labor Day, Thanksgiving) generate multi-hour waits.
 Mexican public holidays increase southbound traffic but often reduce northbound volumes.

-Summer Weekends (June–August)
+Summer Weekends (June to August)

 Tourist and family travel peaks during summer school breaks.
 Saturday and Sunday volumes are elevated throughout the summer months.

-Early Weekday Mornings (5 AM–7 AM)
+Early Weekday Mornings (5 AM to 7 AM)

-Weekday Midday (10 AM–1 PM)
+Weekday Midday (10 AM to 1 PM)

 Often the lowest-wait window on a non-holiday weekday.
 Worth targeting if your schedule allows flexibility.